A concerning variant is about to become dominant in the US, experts say, and how Americans act could help fuel or curb a surge - Local News 8

 A concerning variant is about to become dominant in the US, experts say, and how Americans act could help fuel or curb a surge

-The Transportation Security Administration said it screened more than 1.3 million people at airports Sunday — meaning about 5.2 million travelers flew since Thursday.
-That’s the highest number of people that have traveled by air during any other four-day period of the pandemic.
+The Transportation Security Administration said it screened more than 1.2 million people at airports across the US on Monday — bringing the total number of US air travelers since Thursday to about 6.4 million.
+That’s the highest number of any five-day period of the pandemic.

 In Florida, spring breakers have begun packing shores with some Miami Beach officials reporting swelling crowds and precautions going out the window.